mohawk2/Mojolicious-Plugin-WebPush/README.md

 This will be handled by the provided service worker.

+## subs\_session2user\_p

+Required.
+The code to be called to look up the user currently identified by this session, which returns a promise of the user ID.
+Must reject if no user logged in and that matters.
+It will be passed parameters:

+- The ["session" in Mojolicious::Controller](https://metacpan.org/pod/Mojolicious::Controller#session) object, to correctly identify the user.

 ## subs\_create\_p

 Required.
 The code to be called to store users registered for push notifications, which must return a promise of a true value if the operation succeeds, or reject with a reason.
 It will be passed parameters:

-- The ["session" in Mojolicious::Controller](https://metacpan.org/pod/Mojolicious::Controller#session) object, to correctly identify the user.
+- The ID to correctly identify the user.
 - The `subscription_info` hash-ref, needed to push actual messages.

 ## subs\_read\_p